 So, if you are asking yourself whether you should or should not invest in this coin, the truth is, no one really knows.
 But if history serves us right, then we are talking about one of the most promising coins in the history of cryptocurrencies.

 This is the third most traded cryptocurrency after the big two; however, there is still a thin line between Litecoin and Ripple in terms of market share.
-Both of these coins have been listed on a number of popular exchanges including Coinbase, Coinmama, Binance, among others.
+Both of these coins have been listed on a number of popular exchanges including Coinbase and its alternatives, Coinmama, Binance, among others.

 Litecoin has made huge strides towards competing globally – the coin attained an average gain in value of over 8,000% in 2017 alone having moved from a price of $4 in January to $358 in December 2017.